SEKOIA-IO/documentation/docs/integrations/harfanglab.md

 This setup guide will show you how to forward events produced by HarfangLab EDR to SEKOIA.IO.

-Theses changes have to be made from your HarfangLab instance web portal.
+Theses changes have to be made from your HarfangLab instance web portal (provided by HarfangLab).

 ## HarfangLab EDR logs

+Firstable your need to navigate to `Personal Settings`,  and in the `Api token` get your token or generate a new one.

-You first need to navigate to `Administration > Configuration`, then switch to the `Connectors` tab.
+Then you need to navigate to `Administration > Configuration`, and switch to the `Connectors` tab.

 In the `Syslog connector` panel, select the logs you want to export: